 TV show will look at the closing of GM Lordstown

-LORDSTOWN — The closing of General Motors’ assembly plant in Lordstown will be the topic of “The Weekly,” the new newsmagazine television show made by The New York Times.
+The causes and effects of the closing of the General Motors Lordstown Assembly Plant will be the focus of Sunday’s episode of “The Weekly.”

+The weekly docu-series television show – produced by The New York Times – airs at 10 p.m. on FX.
+Sunday’s episode, titled “End of the Line,” will also be available Monday on Hulu.

-The episode, titled “The End of the Line,” will air at 10 p.m.
-Sunday on FX, and on Hulu on Monday.
-The plant closed in March, throwing its 1,500 workers out of work.
+General Motors closed the Lordstown plant closed in March, throwing its 1,500 workers out of work.

 A statement on nytimes.com described Sunday’s episode.